jhaji4miit/CrowdFund-3.0/README.md

 - ✅ **Goal-Based Withdrawals**: Funds are released to the project owner only if the goal is met.
 - 🔁 **Automatic Refunds**: Contributors can reclaim funds if the goal isn’t met.
 - ⏱ **Real-Time Tracking**: Get remaining time and campaign status via public view functions.
+- 🔍 **Contributor Transparency**: Anyone can view how much a specific address has contributed.

 ## 🚧 Future Scope
 - 🧾 **Campaign Metadata**: Add title, description, and media support.